Novel transition dynamics of topological solitons: Relaxational dynamics to the chiral soliton lattice

-{\it Dynamics.}---We numerically study the dynamical relaxation processes towards the stationary state discussed so far by solving Eq.~(\ref{eq:EOM}).
-We consider a finite length in the $z$-direction ($0\leq z \leq L$) and vary $B$ such that $l(B)=L/n$ discontinuously \cite{comment:cont:B}, where $n=1,2,...$ corresponds to the number of kinks in the system.
+We numerically study the dynamical relaxation processes toward the stationary state discussed so far by solving Eq.~(\ref{eq:EOM}).
+We consider a finite length in the $z$ direction ($0\leq z \leq L$) and vary $B$ such that $l(B)=L/n$ discontinuously \cite{comment:cont:B}, where $n=1,2,\dots$ corresponds to the number of kinks in the system.
 We discuss a possible problem in the infinite system later.
-We impose each of the initial-boundary conditions:
+We impose each of the initial-boundary conditions as follows:

 which have a common ground state at $t\rightarrow \infty$.
 Note that minimizing the total energy determines $n$ at fixed $L$ and $B$.
-Case (I) describes a quench from the vacuum to the CSL state at $t=t_0$, while case (II) describes the relaxation process starting with an inhomogeneous configuration that is not the ground state.
-Throughout the dynamical simulations below, we set the parameters $(\alpha,\,\beta,\,\Gamma) = (2.2,\, 0.4,\,0.2)$.
+In this sense, the information of the magnetic field is implemented as the boundary condition.
+Case (I) describes a quench from the vacuum to the CSL state at $t=t_0$, while case (II) describes the relaxation process starting with a symmetric inhomogeneous configuration that is not in the ground state.
+Here, we have selected representative initial configurations: (I) with and (II) without translational motion in the subsequent dynamic process.
+We emphasize here that instead of the liner configuration adopted in (\ref{eq:ini_con-II}), one can choose any initial configurations that exhibit odd symmetry about the center at $z_c=(i-1/2)L/n$ for an arbitrary $i$th cell $(i=1,\dots,n)$, defined as $(i-1)L/n<z<iL/n$.
+Owing to this symmetry, the kink emerges at each center and does not move throughout the entire dynamic process.
+Throughout the simulations below, we set the parameters $(\alpha,\,\beta,\,\gamma) = (2.2,\, 0.4,\,0.2)$.